-- (a) The director of research services and sponsored programs shall coordinate all contract research in accordance with the provisions of rule 3359-8-02 of the Administrative Code. - (b) Faculty members who have wish to pursue specific projects in mind-shall consult the director of research services and sponsored programs and the approach to industry or government the sponsor shall be made by the vice president for research or the director of research services and sponsored programs or by the director's designee. - (c) All research contracts shall be approved by the president of the

-- university or the vice president for research before any work thereunder is begun or any commitments are made. - (d) There may be an advisory committee appointed by the president
+- (a) The director of research services and sponsored programs shall coordinate all contract research in accordance with the provisions of rule 3359-8-02 of the Administrative Code. - (b) Faculty members who wish to pursue specific projects shall consult the director and the approach to the sponsor shall be made by the director or by the director's designee. - (c) All contracts shall be approved by the president of the university or the vice president for research before any work thereunder is begun or any commitments are made. - (d) The president may appoint advisory committees in any research areas as the president deems appropriate. - (e) A faculty member shall have the right to accept or decline